 - Is your home hidden from view at the beginning of the driveway?
 Only posting numbers on your home does not help responders recognize where you live if you live down a driveway.

 - Is your address marker or numbered mailbox in disrepair?
 Do you have address numbers?
-Weathered or missing numbers can be be challenging to verify your location in an emergency.
+Weathered or missing numbers can be challenging to verify your location in an emergency.

 Reflective address markers allow emergency responders to proceed into scene with confidence; commit to a long driveway, take the correct turn at a fork, or pick between neighboring properties.